dhh1128/codecraft.co/6-strategies-to-simplify-software.md

 How do you make things simple?

-I've written that <a title="The Power of Simplicity" href="../../../2013/02/15/the-power-of-simplicity/" target="_blank">simplicity is powerful</a>, and that it undergirds many deep architectural breakthroughs.
-In posts about <a title="Earned Pragmatism" href="../../../2013/01/18/earned-pragmatism/" target="_blank">pragmatism</a> and <a title="Good Code Is Balanced" href="../../../2012/08/27/good-code-is-balanced/" target="_blank">balance</a>, I've quoted Oliver Wendell Holmes about the simplicity on the other side of complexity.
+I've written that <a title="The Power of Simplicity" href="good-code-is-balanced.md" target="_blank">balance</a>, I've quoted Oliver Wendell Holmes about the simplicity on the other side of complexity.

 But I've never talked about how to achieve it.